 The cost for counselling/psychology sessions is $10.00 for domestic students and $94.00 for international students (usually charged directly to your insurer).

 Clinical staff at SHS share a common electronic appointment and medical record database.
 Your clinician will enter notes into your record following each consultation with you.
 Your record will be available to all clinicians directly involved in your care at SHS.
 This allows us to provide you with continuity of care.

 We adhere to privacy legislation and professional guidelines around confidentiality and safety.
 There are some limits to confidentiality in health legislation relating to safety and risk.
 If we have concerns for your safety or the safety of others, we will work with you to come up with a safety plan.

 University staff outside of Student Health do not have access to your information without your written signed consent.

-Please note that if you sign documentation to share your Student Health records with another provider (e.g. another GP practice or insurer), your brief counselling notes will automatically be included unless you request otherwise.
-Please talk to your mental health clinican, counsellor or the Student Health Practice Manager if you would like further information.
+Please note that if you sign documentation to share your SHS records with another provider (e.g., another GP practice or insurer), mental health notes will automatically be included unless you request otherwise.
+Please talk to your mental health clinician if you would like further information.

 Puāwaitanga – Individual counselling, easy access, where you are